 If you want to use a function from a module, we need to know its path in the module hierarchy.

-, which happens to be a direct child of the crate root, in to the scope of module foo
+By saying use crate::constants, we are bring the module constants, which happens to be a direct child of the crate root, in to the scope of module foo.

 Sibling modules in different files cannot refer to each other directly.

-They must reference each other via a common root, which in our case is main
+They must reference each other via a common root, which in our case is main, which also happens

 to be the crate root.